CROCODILE-CESM/CrocoDash/docs/source/index.rst

 crocodile_regional_ruckus documentation
 =======================================

 Welcome to the Crocodile Regional Ruckus Documentation!
+This project is a companion/wrapper package to `Regional MOM6 <https://github.com/CROCODILE-CESM/regional-mom6>`.
+To get started, check out the pages below and then checkout our demos!
+They give you an idea on how we work with RM6!

-Please check out the following pages for more information.
+You can also check out the Regional MOM6 documentation for more support information about those functions `here <https://regional-mom6.readthedocs.io/en/latest/>`!

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    installation
+   grid_gen
+   rcg